LibertyHomesteads/lhconstitution/assets/md/vision.md

       1. Federation of LH properties co-owned by "citizens."
 Each property may be considered a colony, community, etc.
       2. At the beginning, top-down small business model with a single executive
       3. As more property owners join, a congress is formed of the group of property owners and some executive powers are automatically granted to the congress
+6. Refer to the LH fork of ULEX Law as the legal code.